hanabi/hanabi.github.io/README.md

 ### The Disease Bluff & The Heal Clue & The Double-Copy Bluff & The Pestilent (Double) Bluff

 * In the *Good Touch Bluff*, a *Bluff* is given that looks like a *Finesse*.
 However, what if something that looks like a *Good Touch Bluff* is done, but the "matching" card is not yet clued?
-* For example:
+* For example, on the first turn of a 4-player game:
-  * At the beginning of a 4-player game, Alice goes first.
+  * Alice goes first.
   * Bob has a red 1 on slot 1 and a blue 2 on slot 2.
-  * Alice clues Bob number 2.
+  * Alice clues Bob number 2, which touches the blue 2 on slot 2.
   * Bob doesn't see any other 1's on *Finesse Position*.
-Thus, a 2's clue must be a *Self-Finesse*, so he blind-plays red 1.
+Thus, the number 2 clue must be a *Self-Finesse*, so he blind-plays red 1.
   * Cathy comes next.
-From her perspective, Bob will think that his blue 2 is red 2, and will go on to misplay the card.
+From her perspective, Bob should currently think that his slot 2 card is red 2 (instead of blue 2).
+If nothing else happens, Bob will go on to misplay that card.
 * From Cathy's perspective, there are 5 possible situations:

 #### 1) A *Disease Bluff*